Prernakakkar/Designing-Website/README.md

 # Welcome to the readme file of website showcasing my poster
-This website features some posters that I designed.
+This website features some posters that I designed for different societies.